alphagov/govuk-interactive-form/README.md

 | 1                                            | Are these search results relevant? |                                                              | https://www.gov.uk/search/all?keywords=taxid&order=relevance | Please provide more detail on your decision                                                      |                                                                                                                                  |                                                                                                               |
 |                                              | Is Ruby better than Python         | <p>Clearly, Ruby is superior.</p>                            |                                                              |                                                                                                  |                                                                                                                                  |                                                                                                               |
 * The URL to access your questions will be whatever you name this file (eg `you-were-cool.yml` will result in the questions being available at `/you-were-cool`)

+### Adding questions to the database

+* If you want to add questions to the database, follow the example as in `seeds.rb`

+### Add a reference to your questions to the app config

 * Now in `config/items.yml` add a reference to your questions by adding a
 ```
 production:
     name-of-questions-file:
         start_page_title: "Some text to be the title of the start page for my questions"
         start_page_description: "Some HTML to be the description on the start page for my questions"
+        source: `yaml` or `database`
 ```

 * Now you're ready to go!
 The `name-of-questions-file` key in the items yaml file will now be available as an endpoint, so in this example you'd go to `localhost:3000/name-of-questions-file`
-* As users answer the questions, it'll create Answer records with all the relevant information, you can query the answers for your questions with something like `Answer.where(collection: "example")`
+* As users answer the questions, it'll create SelectedAnswer records with all the relevant information, you can query the answers for your questions with something like `Answer.where(collection: "example")`

 ## Reviewing answers